906-493-5245 [email protected]

 The Steps at Marble Head.

 There you have it; that is what sets Drummond Island apart.
-It’s a riding adventure and the trails are fun.
-The off road vehicle (ORV) trails on Drummond are some of the most scenic and rugged in Michigan.
-Drummond’s DNR sponsored trail system is the largest closed loop ORV system in the state.
-With over 60 miles of ATV trails and 40 miles of ORV routes there’s a lot to explore!
+It’s a riding adventure, and the trails are fun.
+The off-road vehicle (ORV) trails on Drummond are some of Michigan's most scenic and rugged.
+Drummond’s DNR-sponsored trail system is the largest closed-loop ORV system in the state.
+With over 60 miles of ATV trails and 40 miles of ORV routes, there’s much to explore!

-Also many non-riding outdoor enthusiasts have found the ATV trails great for hiking into the Island’s interior to explore or take photographs.
-Riding on the ATV and ORV routes is becoming popular in the winter too, but only on state land.
-Snowmobile trails crossing private property are not legal to ORVs.
+Also, Drummond Island's appeal extends beyond riding enthusiasts.
+Many non-riding outdoor enthusiasts have discovered the ATV trails as a great way to hike into the Island’s interior for exploration or photography.
+The versatility of the ATV and ORV routes is evident in their popularity even in winter, but only on state land.
+Please note that snowmobile trails crossing private property are not legal for ORVs.

 If challenging trails set deep into the woods can be considered a treasure, then Drummond Island has the mother lode.
-Drummond’s trails lend themselves to long extended trail rides where you’ll want to take water, food, first aid, and tools in addition to extra clothing.
+Drummond’s trails lend themselves to long, extended trail rides where you’ll want to take water, food, first aid, tools, and extra clothing.
 With the rugged nature of Drummond’s ATV trails, 4x4 utility ATVs are preferred.
-Even though utility style quads and 4x4s lend themselves more to the kind of ride Drummond has to offer, side-by-sides have ample trails to explore on the ORV routes.
+Even though utility-style quads and 4x4s lend themselves more to the ride Drummond offers, side-by-sides have ample trails to explore on the ORV routes.

-Stock full sized ORVs and 4x4s can certainly handle most of the island’s full size routes, but it is highly recommended that they be equipped with skid plates because the bottom side of any full sized ORV is going to find itself “making contact” with Drummond along the way.
-Tow hooks are a great idea; lockers or limited slip differentials definitely help, but are not absolutely necessary.
-The key is vehicle ground clearance and being 4x4 capable.
-This is one place where you will get your money’s worth from an aftermarket suspension lift and or tire upgrade!
+Stock full-sized ORVs and 4x4s can certainly handle most of the island’s full-size routes, but it is highly recommended that they be equipped with skid plates because the bottom side of any full-sized ORV is going to find itself “making contact” with Drummond along the way.
+Tow hooks are a great idea; lockers or limited slip differentials definitely help but are not absolutely necessary.
+The key is vehicle ground clearance and 4x4 capability.
+This is where you will get your money’s worth from an aftermarket suspension lift and/or tire upgrade!

 Drummond’s trail system is no place for high rates of speed.
 Please be smart and ride safely.